orourked/potential-broccoli/README.md

 > [!WARNING]
 > The connection string to the MongoDB cluster is omitted from this source code.
+> However, running `chmod +x setupEnv.sh` and then running `./setupEnv.sh` will set necessary
+> environment variables that will allow connectivity.
+>
+> I know this isn't best practise, but rather for the sake of convenience.

 ## From an IDE